HoloArchivists/hollow_memories/archiving_livestreams.md

 * The `--write-thumbnail` flag is used to save the thumbnail as an image file and the `--write-description` flag to save the description as a `.description` file.

 ## Troubleshooting/FAQ
-### When I run ffmpeg or python in Command Prompt, I get `'xxxx' is not recognized as an internal or external command, operable program or batch file`!
+### When I run a command in Command Prompt, I get `'xxxx' is not recognized as an internal or external command, operable program or batch file`!
 - Try reopening a new Command Prompt in administrator mode and verify if they work.
+- Make sure you followed the instructions and installed everything correctly.
 - Try adding `.exe` behind the command (eg. `ytarchive.exe` instead of `ytarchive`).
 ### When I run `ytarchive` in Command Prompt, I get an infinite loop!
-- Try ytarchive.eve instead of ytarchive.
+- Try ytarchive.exe instead of ytarchive.
 ### How do I use the `.py` file version of ytarchive instead?
 - The `.py` file must be in the directory you want to save the stream to
 - Follow the normal instructions but instead of using the `ytarchive` command use `python ytarchive.py` instead.